cmbothwell/zoobreak/README.md

 Zoobreak is an innovative NFT project that aims to drive the space forward by utilizing a unique mix of on- and off-chain elements.

-We use the unque possibilities presented by a traditional off-chain server side setup interacting with on-chain data to provide an immersive and rewarding experience for players.
+We use the unique possibilities presented by a traditional off-chain server side setup interacting with on-chain data to provide an immersive and rewarding experience for players.

 ## Setup